Our Sunday Services are 9am, 11am and 5pm. Our services are also Livestreamed.

 Do I need to bring anything?

-We ask that anyone with symptoms stay at home and get a Covid-19 test where appropriate.
+As we seek to practice Covid safety diligently we ask that anyone with cold or flu symptoms please stay home and get a Covid-19 test where appropriate.
 For further details see our FAQ Health Guidelines

 During the service